1005 N. Marion St.

 6. Officers receive information about unusually high electric bills at a residence.

-7. Officers notice certain signs of the cannabis cultivation operation from the outside of the house, such as mold growing on the eaves, or usually wiring.
+7. Officers notice certain signs of the cannabis cultivation operation from outside the house, such as mold growing on the eaves or usually wiring.

-9. The police search the trash left at the curb and discovery evidence of marijuana being grown in the house.
+9. The police searched the trash left at the curb and discovery evidence of marijuana being grown in the house.

 Officers have become increasingly creative in finding indoor cultivation of marijuana operations in Florida, including using confidential informants working at hydroponic stores to gather information from customers.
 The law enforcement officers then use those leads to conduct surveillance on the individuals until they gather enough information to obtain an arrest or search warrant.